domRiddle/ASF/IPC.md

 `CustomAttributes` - `HashSet<string>` value that specifies what custom attributes apply to this type.
 This property is especially useful when `BaseType` is `System.Enum`, as in this case you can check if it's special `flags` enum by verifying that `System.FlagsAttribute` is defined in this collection.
 This value can be null when there are no custom attributes defined for this object.
 Together with `UnderlyingType`, this tells you that `ArchiSteamFarm.BotConfig+ETradingPreferences` is `byte flags` enum.

 `UnderlyingType` - `string` value that specifies underlying type for this type.
 This is used mainly with `System.Enum` to know what underlying type this enum uses for data storage.
 For example in most ASF enums, this will be `System.Byte`.
 Together with `CustomAttributes`, this tells you that `ArchiSteamFarm.BotConfig+ETradingPreferences` is `byte flags` enum.

-In the example below the actual result was trimmed to keep it clean - normally you'll get full structure returned, which is the main purpose of this endpoint.
-The resulting structure always includes all public and non-public fields and properties.

 ---